Gulfshore Chiropractice Logo

 There are 3 types of PNF Stretches:

-Hold-Relax (HR): In this version, the individual contracts the muscle while maintaining the stretch position.
+-Hold-Relax (HR): In this version, the individual contracts the muscle while maintaining the stretch position.

-Contract-Relax (CR): In this version, the individual actively moves the limb or joint being stretched through its range of motion while contracting the muscle.
+-Contract-Relax (CR): In this version, the individual actively moves the limb or joint being stretched through its range of motion while contracting the muscle.

-Hold-Relax with Agonist Contraction (HRAC): After the initial isometric contraction and relaxation, the individual contracts the opposing muscle group (agonist) while the partner assists with a passive stretch of the target muscle.
+-Hold-Relax with Agonist Contraction (HRAC): After the initial isometric contraction and relaxation, the individual contracts the opposing muscle group (agonist) while the partner assists with a passive stretch of the target muscle.

 The effectiveness of PNF stretching lies in its ability to stimulate the Golgi tendon organs and muscle spindles, which are sensory receptors within muscles and tendons.
 These receptors help regulate muscle tension and provide feedback to the nervous system.
 The isometric contractions in PNF stretching temporarily override the stretch reflex, which can lead to a greater degree of muscle relaxation and increased flexibility.
+A study found in the Journal of Manipulative and Physiological Theraputics demonstrated the efficacy of incorporating PNF techniques into chiropractic care for patients with musculoskeletal conditions, showing significant improvement in range of motion and pain reduction.